Willson Contreras Preview, Player Props: Cardinals vs. Reds

 Willson Contreras At The Plate

-- Among qualifying hitters, he ranks 88th in batting average, while his on-base percentage ranks 35th and he is 72nd in slugging.
+- Among the qualified batters, he ranks 89th in batting average, while his on-base percentage ranks 35th and he is 63rd in slugging.

-- He has scored in 40 of 115 games this season, and more than once 9 times.
+- He has scored a run in 41 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.